cs160-berkeley/prog-01-crunch-time-d-ying/README.md

 # PROG 01: Crunch Time

-This app allows you to enter a number of reptitions/minutes of a given exercise from a droplist and then converts that to the number of calories burned.
-It will also display the equivalent number of repitions/minutes of other exercises from the same dropdown list required to burn the same amount of calories.
+This app allows you to enter a number of repetitions/minutes of a given exercise from a droplist and then converts that to the number of calories burned.
+It will also display the equivalent number of repetitions/minutes of other exercises from the same dropdownlist required to burn the same amount of calories.

 ## Authors